Classical solutions of the Backward PIDE for Markov Modulated Marked Point Processes and Applications to CAT Bonds: Construction via change of measure

-The process $\xi$ is a a true martingale as it is a bounded local martingale with $\widetilde{\mathbb{E}}\big [ \xi_T\big ] =1$, where $\widetilde{\mathbb{E}}$ denotes the expectation under the probability measure $\widetilde \P$.
-All the other claims are then a direct consequence of the Girsanov Theorem for marked point processes, see, e.g. \citet[Theorem VIII.2]{bib:bremaud-81}. \end{proof}
+Hence, the process $\xi$ is a true martingale as it is a bounded local martingale with $\widetilde{\mathbb{E}}\big [ \xi_T\big ] =1$, where $\widetilde{\mathbb{E}}$ denotes the expectation under the probability measure $\widetilde \P$.
+All the other claims follow directly from the Girsanov Theorem for marked point processes, see, e.g. \citet[Theorem VIII.2]{bib:bremaud-81}. \end{proof}